-Infrastructure in Latin America: Achieving High Impact Management (2009), Stefania Scandizzo & Pablo Sanguinetti, Corporación Andina de Fomento Issues in Infrastructure Investment in Africa (2008), Maria Ramos and Vuyo Kahla, Transnet Limited.
+Urbanization and Development from 2010 to 2050 (2015) Gregory K. Ingram, Former President, Lincoln Institute of Land Policy.
+Africa's Infrastructure: A Time for Transformation (2009), Vivien Foster and Cecilia M. Briceño-Garmendia, World Bank.
+Infrastructure in Latin America: Achieving High Impact Management (2009), Stefania Scandizzo & Pablo Sanguinetti, Corporación Andina de Fomento.
+Issues in Infrastructure Investment in Africa ((2008), Maria Ramos and Vuyo Kahla, Transnet Limited.
 Infrastructure Development and Services in Selected Emerging Market and OECD Countries: Key Indicators (2007), Harpaul Alberto Kohli, Centennial Group.
 Public-Private Partnerships and the Infrastructure Challenge in Latin America (2007), Stefania Scandizzo, Corporación Andina de Fomento.
 Building Asia's Infrastructure: Issues and Options (2006), Haruhiko Kuroda, Rajat Nag, and Rita Nangia, Asian Development Bank.
-Africa's Infrastructure: A Time for Transformation (2009), Vivien Foster and Cecilia M. Briceño-Garmendia, World Bank, Climate Change and Energy Climate change has become one of the central issues of our time because global warming affects every nation and every person on this planet.
-Potential risks include: sea level projected to rise up to one meter in the future, with a dramatic impact on many developing countries, and the glaciers in the Himalayas melting rapidly, a development that will lead to serious water shortages on the Indian sub-continent.
+CLIMATE CHANGE AND ENERGY Climate change has become one of the central issues of our time because global warming affects every nation and every person on this planet.
+Potential risks include that the sea level is projected to rise up to one meter in the future, with a dramatic impact on many developing countries, and that the glaciers in the Himalayas are melting rapidly, a development that will lead to serious water shortages on the Indian sub-continent.
 Emerging market countries cannot afford to be complacent about climate change, nor should they be defensive.
 Currently 29% of emissions come from Asia, and if current trends continue, this share would increase to over 42% over the next two decades.
 India and China will build coal-fired plants in the next five years that will add more CO2 than Kyoto will have saved.
 Greater energy efficiency as well as a low carbon footprint can be achieved through clean energy policies, focusing on renewable energy sources, carbon taxes, and through the trade of carbon credits.
 Technological solutions to reducing emissions will not come from a centralized approach but rather through partnerships with the private sector.
 Industries such as the Clean Development Mechanism (CDM) provide significant opportunities and need to be pursued relentlessly.
-Papers:
+PAPERS: